HarvardMapCollection/tutorials/qgis/clip/index.md

 ## Optional: Troubleshooting clipping

 ![Screenshot of messy outer borders of dataset in QGIS](media/8.png) There are minor problems with the clip output due to discrepancies between the two original source datasets.
-Messy lines around the edges of the output will result in a distracting final map.
+Messy lines around the edges of the output could result in a distracting final map.
 The rest of the tutorial covers how you might troubleshoot this issue.

 ### Create a buffer